ChromeUniverse/PythonBank/README.md

 Tranfers between users are recorded on `ledger.txt` with a timestamp.

-All activity (logins, signouts, deposits, withdrawals, transfers) is logged in `log.txt` with a timestamp.
+All activity (new accounts, logins, signouts, deposits, withdrawals, transfers) is logged in `log.txt` with a timestamp.

 ### Current working features
-* Create new user (Sign-up)
+* Create new account (Sign-up)
 * User login
+* Check account balance
 * Deposit money
 * Withdraw money
+* Trasnfer money between accounts
+* Activity logger records all actions with timestamps

 ### To-do list
-* Add "check balance" option
-* Add transfer functionality - exchanges money between two accounts
-* Add time functionality
-* Build activity logger
 * Change database format from `txt` to `JSON`
 * Add password hash function
 * Add custom username functionality